A guide to help you spend a perfect one day in Seville.

 The club opened in 2015 with the intention of providing the type of clubbing experience typically found in Madrid, Barcelona, or Ibiza.

-Each floor features a different theme and every night offers different DJs that attract different crowds (for example, Thursday night is big amongst the local student population).
+Each floor features a different theme, and every night, different DJs are offered that attract different crowds (for example, Thursday night is big amongst the local student population).

 Best Time to Plan for 1 Day in Seville